-The same applies to transactions made from a mobile app, such as Apple Pay, Android Pay or Samsung Pay.
+The same applies to transactions made from a mobile app, such as Apple Pay, Google Pay or Samsung Pay.
 As well as being covered by your card’s fraud protection, these apps have their own security features, including security codes or thumbprint verification that can add another layer of security to your account.

 How can I compare credit cards with fraud protection guarantees?

 Keep these features in mind so you can find a card that offers you security and other benefits to suit your spending habits and goals:

 - Promotional interest rates.
 Some credit cards come with low or 0% introductory rates for purchases or balance transfers that can help you save on interest charges during the promotional period.
 After that, any remaining debt will be charged interest at the standard rate for that card.

 - Standard interest rates.
 Make sure you check the ongoing variable interest rates you’ll pay for purchases and cash advances so that you can find a card that’s affordable for you.
 For example, if you don’t pay off your balance in full at the end of each statement period, a card with a low ongoing interest rate could help keep your costs down.